oldu73/doc/docs/aws/amplify/Gen 2/Next.js/App Router Client Components.md

 npm install @aws-amplify/ui-react
 ```

-If do not exist, create a `components` folder and root application folder `app` and create/modify `ConfigureAmplify.tsx` with following content:
+If do not exist, create a `components` folder in root application folder `app` and create/modify `ConfigureAmplify.tsx` with following content:

 ```tsx
 // components/ConfigureAmplify.tsx